 But as it bears weight over time, spring coils make for uncomfortable sleep and interrupted sleep, especially if you happen to have sensitive back or joints.
-Sleeping on a purely innerspring mattress causes your body weight distribution to shift during the night unevenly.
+Sleeping on a purely innerspring mattress or hybrid spring and latex mattress causes your body weight distribution to shift during the night unevenly.

 5) Avoid Fire Retardants

 Using flame retardant chemicals in mattresses has adverse health effects on humans over time.
 This includes neurological problems and increased risk for certain types of cancers.

 Avoiding fire retardants is one of the most critical factors to look for as you are shopping around.
 This doesn't mean fire safety isn't necessary — it just means that in the case of your mattress (and other fabric furniture), you're better off creating a fire-safe environment rather than relying on flame-retardant chemicals.